Palliative care focuses on easing symptoms and improving quality of life, rather than attempting to cure the mesothelioma.

-- Combined with standard therapies, palliative treatment can improve mesothelioma survival.
+Combined with standard therapies, palliative treatment can improve survival.

-- Palliative care uses a holistic approach to treat physical, mental, and spiritual discomfort.
+Palliative care uses a holistic approach to improve quality of life and ease symptoms.

-- There is no single approach to palliative treatment, as it is tailored to each individual patient.
+There is no single approach to palliative treatment, as it is tailored to each individual.

 Palliative treatments can be administered to anyone.
 However, for those who are diagnosed at a late stage of mesothelioma, it is often the only viable course of treatment available.
 For example, a recent study showed that approximately one third of peritoneal mesothelioma patients receive palliative care to deal with chronic pain and other symptoms.

 Although palliative care is not designed to treat the underlying disease, studies have shown that mesothelioma patients that receive palliative care often have better outcomes and longer survivorship than those who do not receive it.

 - Early Detection of Complications: Because specialists are focused on the symptoms, they can sometimes catch complications earlier than if treating the disease directly.

 - Focused Treatment: Doctors focus on treating the things that bother the patient most, which may not be the underlying disease itself.
 This can improve mood and outlook, and lead to a more positive demeanor overall.

 - Holistic Approach: Treating mental, spiritual, and emotional anguish, in addition to the physical suffering, has been shown to improve outcomes overall.